diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 M
 ~~~

-is compacted to $$M$$ itself.
+is compacted to $$ M $$ itself.

 A compacted expression is evaluated to the final tape state resulting from the application of the empty input on the resulting TM.
-This is a remnant of a previous iteration of Tummys and is now unnecessary.
+This is a remnant of a previous iteration of *Tummys* and is now unnecessary.

 ### Special Turing Machines